aamend/lastfm-mapreduce/README.md

 ## Why Hadoop & MapReduce ?

-For only 1000 users, data file is about 600MB large.
+For only 1000 users, data file is already about 600MB large.
 A sequential analysis would take a lot of time to complete, so let's distribute the work on an Hadoop environment.
 Furthermore, a Tab separated format will be easily analyzed on MapReduce job without having to preformat data.

 ## Unique Users